rljacobson/Mod/README.md

 > specification and programming for a wide range of applications.

 Maude is interesting in part because it implements some of the most performant and sophisticated pattern matching algorithms that are known.
-Some of the algorithms are described across the literature:
+Some of the algorithms are described across the literature.
+(See the [Bibliography](Bibliography.md).)
+The most important references are:

-* Eker, S.: _Fast sort computations for order-sorted matching and unification_.
-In: Formal Modeling:
-  Actors, Open Systems, Biological Systems - Essays Dedicated to Carolyn Talcott on the Occasion of Her 70th Birthday. vol. 7000, pp. 299–314.
-Springer LNCS (2011)
-* Dur  ́an, F., Eker, S., Escobar, S., Mart ́ı-Oliet, N., Meseguer, J., Talcott, C.L.: _Associative unification and symbolic reasoning modulo associativity in maude._ In: Rewriting Logic and Its Applications - 12th International Workshop, WRLA 2018, Held as a Satellite Event of ETAPS, Thessaloniki, Greece, June 14-15, 2018, Proceedings.
-Lecture Notes in Computer Science, vol. 11152, pp. 98–114.
-Springer (2018)
 * S. Eker, _Fast matching in combinations of regular equational theories_, Electronic Notes in Theoretical Computer Science, 1996, vol. 4, p.
 90-109, ISSN 1571-0661, https://doi.org/10.1016/S1571-0661(04)00035-0.
 * S. Eker,
   _Associative-commutative matching via bipartite graph matching_,
   Computer Journal, 38 (5) (1995), pp. 381-399
-* S. Eker. _Associative matching for linear terms_.
-Technical Report CS-R9224, Center for Mathematics and Computer Science, Amsterdam, July 1992.
-* Eker, S. _Single Elementary Associative-Commutative Matching_.
-Journal of Automated Reasoning 28, 35–51 (2002). https://doi.org/10.1023/A:1020122610698

 The algorithms are complicated.
 Maude is implemented in C++.
 The code is excellent.
 However, because Maude was designed to be modular, and because of the algorithms in \[Eker 1996] that allow combinations of theories, the